dentednerd/hotaru/src/posts/my-dev-environment.md

 ]
 ```

+> Update: Peacock was super helpful in my work at LADbible, where I was working with a handful of repos.
+At Northcoders, I'm jumping in and out of hundreds of repos, so setting a Peacock colour for every repo would be troublesome!
+But I'm leaving these settings here in case you find them useful.

 Here are some further customisations I've made to the colours in VSCode, in keeping with the theme but also maximising readability:

 ```json